 You can read in this post how I edit my photos.

-Below are my best tips about photo editing:
+My best tips about photo editing

 - Shoot in RAW format: I can’t stress more the importance of this format!
 It carries much more information than the JPEG, which means you can fix a lot of things post production: from white balance to light and dark areas.